(H/T: Prof. Kerr)

 Sweet Dreams?

-We aim to tackle the human habit of automatically absorbing our surroundings without actually perceiving them.
+We aim to tackle the human habit of automatically absorbing our surroundings without actually perceiving them.but their stuff sure is stylish:

 Our product ranges enable the viewer to realize relevant social developments through intelligent, entertaining design